 Beginning in Washington DC, this route continues through the states of Virginia, North Carolina and Tennessee, before culminating in the American Indian town of Cherokee on the edge of Great Smoky Mountains National Park.

-Explore the compact city of Charlottesville, dominated by the impressive campus of the University of Virginia, and pretty Ashville, where the grand Biltmore estate built by George Vanderbilt provides an insight into one of America’s most successful and affluent families.
+Explore the compact city of Charlottesville, dominated by the impressive campus of the University of Virginia, and pretty Asheville, where the grand Biltmore estate built by George Vanderbilt provides an insight into one of America’s most successful and affluent families.

 In Shenandoah National Park you can spot bears, deer and bobcats, while Great Smoky Mountains National Park is a rewarding place to explore on foot, including Mile High Swinging Bridge, the country’s highest suspension footbridge.